amaansheikhh/Portfolio/README.md

      	5. H2 Database
 Purpose:

 	I created this application for an assignment.
-However, it is a great example of database security using Java.
+However, it is a great example of database security and assigning privileges using Java.

-SASC
+How it works:

-	Once the project is ran, it will be available on local host.
+	Once the project has been executed, it will be available on the local host.
 The port configured is 8080.
 Therefore, it is then accessible from 'http://localhost:8080/'.
 The user will then have two options, to authenticate a user or a manager.
   	One user and one manager have been configured by default.